Blog

 December 27, 2024

-In December 2024, the Consumer Financial Protection Bureau (CFPB) finalized a rule that closes a loophole exempting overdraft loans from lending laws, a major step in the CFPB’s efforts to curb junk fees.
+In December 2024, the Consumer Financial Protection Bureau (CFPB) finalized a rule to update regulatory exemptions of overdraft loans from lending laws.
+According to the Bureau, this is a major step in the CFPB’s efforts to curb junk fees.

-This rule marks a major step in the CFPB’s broader efforts to eliminate junk fees, which has included enforcement actions against large financial institutions as well as rulemaking.
-Since announcing this initiative, the CFPB has caused financial institutions to refund consumers hundreds of millions of dollars in unlawful fees and multiple banks have reduced or eliminated overdraft fees, saving consumers over $6 billion annually.
+According to the CFPB’s press release, this rule marks a major step in the CFPB’s broader efforts to eliminate junk fees, which has included enforcement actions against large financial institutions as well as rulemaking.
+Since announcing this initiative, the CFPB has ordered many large financial institutions to refund consumers hundreds of millions of dollars in allegedly unlawful fees and ordered multiple banks to reduce or eliminate purportedly illegal overdraft fees, which has resulted in consumer redress of over $6 billion.

-The post CFPB Finalizes Rule Preventing Overdraft Fee Loophole for Large Banks appeared first on Consumer Finance Insights (CFI).
+The post CFPB Finalizes Rule Relating to Overdraft Fees for Large Banks appeared first on Consumer Finance Insights (CFI).